Check out The 10 Best Tequila Brands

 Not only beautifully presented in white and blue vintage bottles, this spirit is flavourful and smooth.
 The decanters are hand made out of ceramics from the town of Santa Maria Canchesda and are works of art in themselves.

-The tequila is just a bonus, but definitely worth the price.
+The tequila is just a bonus, but definitely worth the price, even though it’s pretty expensive.
 You can notice hints of pineapple, caramel, hot peppers and a salty note to top it off.

 Handcrafted and created for sipping, this expression is aged for 11 months in wooden barrels which give it a gorgeous copper colour.
 You can notice a hint of the caramelized agave, vanilla and cinnamon on your palate.